-If the PSA is doubling quickly then this raises the possibility of #3, node or bone metastases.
+If the PSA is doubling quickly then this raises the specter of #3, node or bone metastases.

-Generally, there is no way to know for sure which of the above situations is occurring, but cancer remaining in the prostate region is most likely.
+Generally, there is no way to know for sure which of the above situations is occurring, but cancer remaining in the prostate region is statistically most likely.
 When we give post-prostatectomy radiation we are playing the odds that the PSA is coming from cancer cells that are located in the tissues around where the prostate used to be.
-Scans are mostly useless to determine where the cancer is unless the PSA is at 0.5 or higher, because when the PSA is very low the cancer will be too tiny to be seen on any scan.
+Scans are often useless to determine where the cancer is unless the PSA is at 0.5 or higher, because when the PSA is very low the cancer will be too tiny to be seen on any scan.
 The new PSMA PET scans can occasionally detect cancer when the PSA is as low as 0.2, but are more reliable when the PSA is over 0.5.

 Often the urinary side effects from radiation are actually milder compared with men who still have their prostate gland.
 There can be some urgency, i.e. having to rush to the bathroom to urinate.
 There can be some increased leakage.
 The rectum can become irritated causing some looseness, mucous, and hemorrhoid irritation.
 These short term side effects usually clear up within 6 weeks after completing radiation.
-There is also the risk of long term (permanent) worsening of urine control, but this is not common.
-If you have been able to get erections since the surgery they may become further weakened by the radiation.
+There is also the risk of long term (permanent) worsening of urine control after radiation.
+If you have been able to get erections since the surgery they may become weakened by the radiation.

 The success rate for radiation after surgery

 Radiation after surgery is not a sure thing because: